About James Glapa-Grossklag

 He has been an invited keynote and trainer on OER and digital learning in the US, Europe, and Asia.
 Highlights include:

-Currently, he is an OER Fellow for the Michelson 20MM Foundation.
-He also serves as a faculty member for the Institute on OER for the American Association of Colleges & Universities.
-Within California, he serves on the organizing committee for the annual Cal OER Conference and is on the Advisory Committee for the California Alliance for Open Education.
-Michelson 20MM.
+Currently, he is an OER Fellow for the Michelson 20MM Foundation, a faculty member for the Institute on OER for the American Association of Colleges & Universities, and a member of the Open 2030 work group organized by MIT Open Learning.
+Within California, he was a founding member of the organizing committee for the annual Cal OER Conference (2021-22) and is on the Advisory Committee for the California Alliance for Open Education.

 Since 2020, he has co-directed the Open for Antiracism Program (with Una Daly), which supports California Community College faculty to leverage Open Education to make their teaching antiracist.